DAILY LIFE IN ROME

 By Tim Lambert

-At its height the population of Rome was probably over one million.
+At its height the population of the city of Rome was probably over one million.
 However the Roman Empire was an agricultural society where most people made their living from farming (although there were many craftsmen).
 Only a small minority of the population lived in towns.

 In the Roman Empire there were two types of people - citizens and non-citizens.
 Roman citizens had certain privileges.
-Originally to be a citizen you had to be born in Rome of Roman parents.
 From 89 BC all inhabitants of Italy were made Roman citizens.
-Non-citizens who served in the Roman army for 25 years also became citizens.
-However in 212 AD century all free men in the Roman Empire were made citizens.
-(Women and slaves were not made citizens).
+In 212 AD century all free people in the Roman Empire were made citizens.
+(Women had a kind of limited Roman citizenship.
+They could not vote or hold public office).

 Many of the inhabitants of Rome were slaves.
 Prisoners of war were made slaves and any children slaves had were automatically slaves.